The story retold

 Remastered from the casters up

 Since Aeron debuted in 1994, we at Herman Miller have learned a great deal more about how best to support people in the varied postures they adopt throughout the workday.
-With the new chair, we incorporated two decades worth of technological and ergonomic enhancements to improve the health-positive design, and widen the range of cross-performance capabilities.
-With updates that include a more refined tilt mechanism, adjustable PostureFit SL, and 8Z Pellicle suspension, the new Aeron performs smarter than ever before—so you can too.
+With this chair, we incorporated two decades worth of technological and ergonomic enhancements to improve the health-positive design, and widen the range of cross-performance capabilities.
+With updates that include a more refined tilt mechanism, adjustable PostureFit SL, and 8Z Pellicle suspension, Aeron performs smarter than ever before—so you can too.

 Get into the zones